Table of Contents[Hide][Click to Show]

 Lost Maples State Natural Area

 Texas offers lots of natural beauty.
-Though the leaf peeping falls flat in Texas, since it offers a limited amount of dazzling trees, like maples, for fall color.
+However, the leaf peeping falls flat in Texas, since it offers a limited amount of dazzling trees, like maples, for fall color.

 So Lost Maples State Natural Area is a hill country favorite.
 Find the lost maples along with sycamores, bald cypresses, walnuts and several varieties of oak.
 Each will turn its own shade of beautiful during the autumn.

-Opening to the public in 1979, Lost Maples is a smaller park with just 2100 acres, including 30 campsites with electricity and 50 hike-in sites.
+Opening to the public in 1979, Lost Maples is a smaller day use park with just 2100 acres, including 30 campsites with electric hook ups and 50 hike-in sites.
 Located on the pristine waters of the Sabinal River, it provides 11 miles of hiking trails.

 Located at 37221 FM 187 near Vanderpool, Texas, admission is $6 for adults and free for kids 12 and under for a day pass.